Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 3. Incorrect Aggregate Gradation

 If feeder gates, belt scales, or aggregate weigh hoppers are not calibrated, the final gradation may shift.
-Too much fine material can make the mix dense and unstable.
-Too much coarse material can reduce workability and compaction.
+Too much fine material makes the mix dense and unstable.
+Too much coarse material reduces workability and compaction.

 4. Inconsistent Batch Weight